An Open Letter to My Teenage Son: Content and lyrics

 The song acts as a message to the teenagers and young adults of the 1960s in the United States who were protesting against being drafted and sent to Vietnam in the midst of the Vietnam War.
 The lyrics touch on hippies, the hippie movement, 1960s counterculture, the summer of love, and the questioning of Christianity and the existence of God by teenagers.
 The narrator describes the wishes of his son to be judged on his "own personal habits, abilities and goals," questions about whether God is dead, (a question likely a product of the negative events of the time and unheard prayer) to which Lundberg tries to convince his son that "God is a guide, and not a storm trooper," and that the protests and movements are based on "a well intended but unjustifiable misconception" that "created part of the basis of (your) generation's need to rebel against (our) society."
 One of the biggest themes of the message is draft-card burning, in which Lundberg claims "all past wars have been dirty, immoral, bloody and second-guessed—however, history has shown most of them necessary," and that if his son is doubtful of the principles upon which the U.S. was founded, whether the free enterprise system in this country is worth protecting, of people's freedom of religion, individual endeavors and method of government, he "(doesn't) belong here."
 The narrator also accuses him of being ungrateful for the "opportunities" this country has given him.
-Towards the end, Lundberg tells his son that he and his mother will love him no matter what he does, but that he should also burn his birth certificate because that means to him that he has no son.
+Towards the end, Lundberg tells his son that his mother will love him unconditionally, but that Lundberg's love is conditional: if the son should burn his draft card, then he should also burn his birth certificate because Lundberg will disown him.

 On the B-side is a 3-minute-41-second song titled "My Buddy Carl," which discusses similar themes and recounts a letter from a war soldier about one of his best friends at the time, over the same instrumental.